pifroggi/vs_degrade/README.md

 <br />

 ## FFmpeg Degradation
 Runs randomizable FFmpeg commands in chunks directly on a YUV clip as is, without upsampling chroma or doing any format/color conversions.
-Can add spatial and temporal compression artifacts within each chunk.
+Adds spatial and temporal compression artifacts within each chunk.

 ```python
 import vs_degrade